HOME • SEARCH • EMAIL • ABOUT

 · Root-bark taken internally as a strong purgative.

-· Root-bark used as abortifacient.
+· Root bark and fruit used as abortifacient.

 · Root bark used as remedy for gonorrhea and venereal sores.